United Credit Card

 In this example, pay close attention.
 We’ll show you exactly how to use what we call a one cent rule, which is being able to equate a point or a mile to a penny, just like you would one percent of a dollar is a penny.
 We’ll show you how you can get way more value than the card actually gave you.

-So here is the example of how you can amplify your points.
+So here is the example of how you can amplify your United card points.
 Here you’ll see that we just picked Washington Dulles over to Miami, particular days we’re looking at, and then we’re going to switch to miles.

 I say monies… money.
 This particular flight, we’ll look at this one, Airbus a319, 9 am – 11:47.
 Okay, economy.
 We’ll show on the next page and so will business.
 Economy is 440, business is 8.95.
 Go ahead and pay in dollars or let’s see what happens with Miles.